mirabelle514/UIFlix/README.md

-# DevUX - UX Principles for Developers
+# UXFlix - UX Principles for Developers

-DevUX is an educational platform that bridges the gap between development and user experience design.
+UXFlix is an educational platform that bridges the gap between development and user experience design.
 Built with a Netflix-inspired interface, it provides developers with essential UX/UI knowledge through comprehensive lessons, practical examples, and hands-on learning.

 ## Overview

-DevUX combines intuitive user experience with comprehensive UX education to create the ultimate learning platform for developers who want to build better user interfaces.
+UXFlix combines intuitive user experience with comprehensive UX education to create the ultimate learning platform for developers who want to build better user interfaces.
 The platform teaches essential design principles that every developer should understand to create intuitive, accessible, and user-friendly applications.

 ## Features